How to Monitor and Manage your Phantom Slots and Execution Time

 How to free up a slot

-To free up a slot without upgrading your plan, you’ll need to delete an active Phantom or Workflow from your Dashboard.
+To free up a slot without upgrading your plan, you'll need to delete a Phantom or Workflow from your Dashboard.

 1. Go to your PhantomBuster Dashboard.